Department of Women's and Gender Studies

 233 Introduction to Latina Literature (3).
 This course will provide an introduction to Latina literature.
 We will read a variety of genres from a range of ethno-national perspectives and examine such topics as immigration, identity, mother-daughter relationships, and sexuality.

 237 African Gender History (3).
+Required preparation, at least one AAAD or WMST course.
 This course seeks to familiarize students with the scholarly debates on the importance of gender as a category of analysis, while gaining a greater sense of the African past.

 240 Women in Greek Art and Literature (CLAS 240) (3).
 See CLAS 240 for description.

 241 Women in Ancient Rome (CLAS 241) (3).
 See CLAS 241 for description.

 242 Sex and Gender in Antiquity (CLAS 242) (3).
 See CLAS 242 for description.